NGWPC/ngencerf-server/Readme_supporting_services.md

 The environment variables named here are described in full in `ngenCERF_Server_Configuration_Reference.md`.

-# PostgreSQL
+# Database

-**Required.** PostgreSQL is the supported and tested database.
-The engine is set to `django.db.backends.postgresql` (driver: psycopg 3) in the `DATABASES` block of `cerfServer/settings.py`; switching it to another Django backend such as SQLite is possible there but untested.
+**Required.** PostgreSQL is the default, supported, and tested database.
+The backend is selected by `CERF_SERVER_DATABASE_ENGINE`, whose default remains `django.db.backends.postgresql` using the psycopg 3 driver.

+SQLite is available for lightweight local development by setting the engine to `django.db.backends.sqlite3`.
+Other Django database backends require their corresponding Python driver and may need additional backend-specific settings.

+## PostgreSQL requirements

 What the server needs from it: